SafeSlingerProject/exchange-python-web/README.md

 - Download source tarball from the website, the newest verison is 3.0.3 now.
 - Untar the source and run **python setup.py build**.
 - Then run **python setup.py install** to install the library.

+## Install [bitarray](https://pypi.python.org/pypi/bitarray/0.8.1) for BitArray library.
+- Download source tarball from the website, the newest verison is 0.8.1 now.
+- Untar the source and run **python setup.py install** to install the library.

 Run SafeSlinger Client:
 ========